5 Days In Maui

 Perhaps the most popular of the Hawaiian Islands, the “Valley Isle” has something for every visitor.
-Created by the rendezvous of two completely distinct volcanoes, this might explain Maui’s split personality between east and west.
-These contrasts, ranging from the Martian-like to the super tropical, have the making of a very interesting visit for those willing to burn a few calories.
-This 5 days in Maui sample itinerary will lead you to the very best spots in Maui, maximizing your day while leaving plenty of time to relax and unwind at the beach!
+Created by the rendezvous of two distinct volcanoes, this might explain Maui’s split personality between east and west.
+These contrasts, ranging from the Martian-like to the super tropical, have the making of an exciting visit for those willing to burn a few calories.
+This Maui itinerary deep dives into the best spots in Maui, maximizing your day while leaving plenty of time to relax and unwind at the beach!

 - Day 1: Essential Maui Tips, Scenic Road to Hana [This Page]